 Poster sessions throughout the Annual Meeting also featured PCORnet work.
 Posters highlighted study results, as well as lessons learned from PCORnet partner networks related to topics such as community building, data linkage, and stakeholder engagement.

 If you were unable to attend the PCORI Annual Meeting in person, you can watch archived webcasts of plenary and breakout sessions.
 Interested in PCORnet activities at the Annual Meeting?
 You can access presenters’ slides from the PCORnet in Action Workshop and the PCORnet posters .

 PCORnet, the National Patient-Centered Clinical Research Network, is an innovative initiative of the Patient-Centered Outcomes Research Institute (PCORI).
 The goal of PCORnet is to improve the nation’s capacity to conduct clinical research by creating a large, highly representative network that directly involves patients in the development and execution of research.
 More information is available at www.pcornet.org.

-The Patient-Centered Outcomes Research Institute (PCORI) is an independent, nonprofit organization authorized by Congress in 2010.
+The Patient-Centered Outcomes Research Institute (PCORI) is an independent nonprofit organization authorized by Congress in 2010.
 Its mission is to fund research that will provide patients, their caregivers, and clinicians with the evidence-based information needed to make better-informed healthcare decisions.
-PCORI is committed to continually seeking input from a broad range of stakeholders to guide its work.
+PCORI is committed to continuously seeking input from a broad range of stakeholders to guide its work.
 More information is available at www.pcori.org.